dial9-rs/dial9-rs.github.io/content/blog/principles-for-fast-tokio-applications.md

 You can also set OS-level niceness when the runtime threads start.
 See dial9's [multiple-runtime example](https://github.com/dial9-rs/dial9/blob/main/dial9/examples/multi_runtime.rs) and Tokio's [`on_thread_start`](https://docs.rs/tokio/latest/tokio/runtime/struct.Builder.html#method.on_thread_start) hook.

+At TokioConf the general impression from most talks is that folks ended up moving to a solution with at least two runtimes.

 ### Spin to keep control

 > This is a very advanced tactic for chasing latency measured in microseconds.
-I don't reccommend reaching for this first, but it can definitely work.
+I don't recommend reaching for this first, but it can definitely work.

 Every time you yield back to the Tokio scheduler—or Tokio parks a worker thread and yields it to the operating system—you create a chance for that work to be delayed when it wakes again.